crustio/crust.js/packages/crustbags-sdk/README.md

-## TonBags SDK
+## CrustBags SDK
-SDK for interacting with TonBags contract
+SDK for interacting with CrustBags contract

 ### Installation